 Before too long you will witness clover-like plants emerging from the ground which will set small yellow flowers.
 Once these flowers are pollinated, their fertilized ovaries begin to elongate and penetrate what is referred to as ‘pegs’ into the ground.
 It is at the tip of these pegs that peanut fruit begins to form.

 After your plant succumbs to the first fall frost, it is time to harvest.
 When the soil is dry, carefully lift the plant out of the soil with a garden fork and gently shake the excess soil off the plant.
-Hang the plant upside down for a week or two in a warm dry location, such as a garage, then pull the peanut pods from the plant and continue to air dry them for another 1-2 weeks before storing in a well-ventilated place.
+Hang the plant upside down for a week or two in a warm and dry location, such as a garage, then pull the peanut pods from the plant and continue to air dry them for another one to two weeks before storing in a well-ventilated place.